ThomasLeveque/pokedex/README.md

 - Run `yarn start` command to start the project
 - Run `yarn build` command to build the project

-Finally you can start using Next.js with Firebase auth to create awesome, scallable and ready for production apps 🔥🔥🔥
+Finally you can start catching some pokemon 🔥🔥🔥

 ## Made with